kurtabrown/manager_readme/README.md

 ## My role as a manager

 TL;DR: I am here to make sure our Sydney team is successful, happy, and working on the things that are most important to help our customers, improve our services, and improve our business.
 As a "General Manager" there isn't a lot of things that are outside the scope of my concern or interest.
 I don't always have the time or ability to dive deep into everything, but I'm committed to ensuring that the appropriate people are.
-More granularly:
+Here's some specific things I see as my responsibility:

-1. I am here to make sure you are both successful and happy: I want you to improve your technical skills, grow your career, enjoy your work, and be proud of what you do.
+1. I am here to make sure you and your team mates are successful and happy: I want you to improve your skills, grow your career, enjoy your work, and be proud of what you do.
-2. I am here to make sure we are all pointed in the right direction.
+2. I am here to make sure we all know where we are going and are all pointed in the right direction.
 I believe in giving as much autonomy to people as they can handle.
 This can result in different folk having different plans.
 I am here to make sure our team is all aligned and pushing in the same direction.
-3. I am here to make you are getting what you need from others, be that other people within our organisation, our customers or our partners.
+3. I am here to make sure you are getting what you need from others, be that other people within our organisation, our customers or our partners.
 4. I'm here to help make sure we are working on the right things, which is not necessarily everything we're asked to do.
 We are all incredibly busy and there is always more to do than can be done, my job is to try to help us determine what's the most important thing to do right now.
 5. I'm here to navigate the intersection of our pipeline of work with your availability, workload, capability and interests.
 6. I'm here to make the DiUS mission and corporate strategy combine with the real world by keeping an eye on the commercial health of the business, the sales pipeline, the delivery of our current projects and the future direction we are taking.

-These are all of approximate equal importance.
+My job is also to recognise that all these are of equal importance and need to be balanced against one another.
 If you are not successful and happy, I'm not not successful (or happy).
 If you are all not pointed in the right direction we will lose our way.
 If you are struggling without support this will impact your work and the success we bring to our clients.
 If we aren't focussed on the right priorities, our impact will be diminished and we won't push forward as much as we could.
 If we aren't aligning and balancing your goals and capabilities with the demands of our clients we are not going to have help our customer succeed and you won't achieve your full potential.
 If we aren't looking to move ahead with our strategy we will get stuck in the way we have always done things.

 I have been a commercial software developer since I left high school, although it has sometimes been accompanied by fancy titles like CTO.
 I was a consultant for over six years.
 I have engaged a firm similar to DiUS so I know what it's like to be a customer of ours.
 So, I have context.
 I have understanding.
 I have insight.
 But, I also know that my context, understanding and insight are limited to my experiences, and that your context, insight and understanding, combined with that of your teams and your clients, is worth much more than mine.
 So if it feels like I'm overstepping the mark, try to humour me.
 It can get dead boring being a general manager and sometimes it's nice to explore the cut and thrust of "real work".
 But if I try to intervene in a way that is detrimental in any way, call it out loud and call it out clear.